BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 ------------

 * `Android™`
-	* Set minimal required Android SDK version to 8 because GCM push is enabled since that Android OS version.
+	* Set the minimal required Android SDK version to 8 because GCM push is enabled only from that Android OS version and above.
 * `iOS™`
 	* Tested on iOS 6 and 7